static-frame/static-frame/doc/source/articles/freethread.md

 39.9 ms ± 354 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```

-There are trade-offs: as apparent in these examples, single-threaded processing is slower on 3.13t (21.3 ms on 3.13t compared to 17.7 ms on 3.13).
+There are trade-offs when using free-threaded Python: as apparent in these examples, single-threaded processing is slower (21.3 ms on 3.13t compared to 17.7 ms on 3.13).
 Free-threaded Python, in general, incurs performance overhead.
 This is an active area of CPython development and improvements are expected in 3.14t and beyond.

 Further, while many C-extension packages like NumPy offer pre-compiled binary wheels for 3.13t, the risk of thread contention or data races still exist.
 StaticFrame's immutable data model, built on NumPy arrays where `flags.writeable` is set to `False`, as well as the absence of any interfaces that offer in-place mutation, removes many of these concerns.